cuu508/TheGoodShepherd/README.md

 Cool, now, WHY?
 ===============

 My apartment happens to have an unused light switch and wiring right at the front door.
-Now add an AC socket, an AC charger, and finally a spare Android phone running this app.
+Now, add an AC charger, then a spare Android phone running this app.
 The light switch becomes a PC on/off switch.
-It's hacky, and it works.
+Yes it's hacky, and yes it works.